-On the last day of our 5 day retreat, I led an experiential exercise around letting be vs. letting go.
+On one of our previous 5 day retreats, I led an experiential exercise around letting be vs. letting go.
 There is a significant difference between these two.
 Letting be arises out of wisdom, when we pause and reflect with mindful non-judgmental awareness on what is happening in this very moment, meeting it with kindness and acceptance.
 Letting go arises out of ego and the illusion that we are still in control of the situation, we are choosing to let go.
 Here’s the * exercise I shared (get a piece of paper before you begin).
 I invite you to take a few minutes to reflect on the difference between letting go and letting be:

 - Sit in a comfortable position, setting aside distractions while you do the exercise.

 - Take a few moments to connect with the breath, the body, the heart. let the body and mind settle as you breathe.

 - Get a piece of paper, crumple it and make a fist.